He is so mad the Republicans are playing a dreadful, dastardly trick on him and the Democrats.

 This, by the way, a program that meets and surpasses all audience expectations.

-Each and every day.
+Each and every day, the telephone number, 800-282-2882.

-We have Charles some Lake Wake Main.
+We have Charles some lake, what is that, Wakemane.

 Hello, sir, and welcome to the program.

-Yeah, it's Wait Mean.
+Yeah, it's Wake Main.

 Thank you.

-They're calling him Bush's bombs.
+They're calling it Bush's bombs.

 For one, Bush hasn't dropped one bomb over there.

-And if if Bush was going to drop bombs, we'd send our B-52s over there with hundreds of thousands of tons of bombs, and two things would happen.
+And if Bush was going to drop bombs, we'd send our B-52s over there with hundreds of thousands of tons of bombs, and two things would happen.

-Lebanon would be a sandbox, and we'd teach uh terrorists a whole new meaning to the word terror.
+Lebanon would be a sandbox, and we'd teach terrorists a whole new meaning to the word terror.

-Uh, but I want to tell you why I'm doing it.
+But I want to tell you why I'm doing it.

 He's upset.